 Inkscape also features an XML editor, that can be used to view and edit the underlying XML representation of the SVG image.
-The screenshot above also shows Inkscape's XML Editor window, which can be opened via Edit > XML Editor....
+The screenshot above also shows Inkscape's XML Editor as a window, which can be opened via Edit > XML Editor...
 The XML editor can be useful to find out the exact structure of the XML tree, and to see the precise definitions that were used to represent the objects that you created on Inkscape's canvas.
+Panels like the Object Properties panel and the XML Editor panel can be fixed to the right side of the interface as tabs or be used as floating windows.
+Simply drag each panel to its preferred location.